binarykitchen/videomail-for-ninja-forms/README.md

 ## Examples

 In the `/examples` folder you can see some ready-to-import Ninja Forms templates and HTML examples for re-use.
 They might inspire you ...

+## Documentation

+In the `/doc` folder we place in all text and images for the public documentation which is also available on https://ninjaforms.com/docs/videomail/